-E. Up application by the person who is the subject of the complaint and/or the person filing the complaint, or when the hearing officer determines it is necessary in that hearing officer's sole discretion, may compel by subpoena the appearance and sworn testimony, at a specified time and place, of a person that may be able to provide information relating to a matter under investigation or produce documents, records or other items related to the matter under consideration.

-F. Administer oaths and receive testimony from witnesses appearing before the hearing officer.

-G. Request city departments, employees, consultants, agents, and officials to cooperate with the hearing officer in the exercise of the hearing officer's jurisdiction.

-H. Request the advising attorney to seek assistance of the Superior Court to enforce the hearing officer's subpoena.

-I. Conduct investigative hearings confidentially, pursuant to notifications alleging violations of matters within the authority of the hearing officer.
+- 2. Hear and decide written complaints of violations of the Code of Ethics. - 3.
+Hear and decide on requests for exceptions as specified in the Code of Ethics. - 4.
+Make findings and recommendations concerning sanctions, civil penalties and remedies for violations as provided in this chapter and the Code of Ethics. - 5.
+Upon application by the person who is the subject of the complaint and/or the person filing the complaint, or when the hearing officer determines it is necessary in that hearing officer's sole discretion, may compel by subpoena the appearance and sworn testimony, at a specified time and place, of a person that may be able to provide information relating to a matter under investigation or produce documents, records or other items related to the matter under consideration. - 6.
+Administer oaths and receive testimony from witnesses appearing before the hearing officer. - 7.
+Request city departments, employees, consultants, agents, and officials to cooperate with the hearing officer in the exercise of the hearing officer's jurisdiction. - 8.
+Request the advising attorney to seek assistance of the Superior Court to enforce the hearing officer's subpoena. - 9.
+Conduct investigative hearings confidentially, pursuant to notifications alleging violations of matters within the authority of the hearing officer.

-2.04.050 Disclosure of complaint prohibited.
+2.02.050 Disclosure of complaint prohibited.

-A. Except as otherwise provided in this section or required by law, a person filing a complaint of potential violation under the Code of Ethics and this chapter shall keep confidential the fact that the person has filed the complaint and the allegations made in it until the hearing officer issues a final written decision.

-B. Except as otherwise provided in this section, no person, including the person who filed the complaint, shall knowingly disclose to another person, or otherwise make public, the contents of a complaint of potential violation unless the city official that is the subject of the complaint files a written request for the complaint and hearing on the complaint to be open to the public.
+- A. Except as otherwise provided in this section or required by law, a person filing a complaint of potential violation under the Code of Ethics and this chapter shall keep confidential the fact that the person has filed the complaint and the allegations made in it until the hearing officer issues a final written decision. - B. Except as otherwise provided in this section, no person, including the person who filed the complaint, shall knowingly disclose to another person, or otherwise make public, the contents of a complaint of potential violation unless the city official that is the subject of the complaint files a written request for the complaint and hearing on the complaint to be open to the public.